 Protect Every Last Dollar For Your Family And Still Receive Approval For Benefits - Quickly!

-At Platinum we're professionals in asset protection plan implementation and application processing for long term care Medicaid.
+At Platinum we're professionals in asset protection plan implementation and application processing for long term care with Medicaid.
 This is the benefit most commonly considered for limited home health care, assisted living care and for substantial or total financial assistance for nursing home care.
-Platinum has helped nearly 10,000 families gain these emotionally and financially valuable benefits.
+Platinum has helped more than 14,000 families gain these emotionally and financially valuable benefits.

-If you feel the family assets are at risk and you or a family member have worked too hard to simply lose the money on the cost of long term care and you're looking to save the family assets legally, ethically and strategically AND make sure your loved one gets the care needed then
+If you fear that your family's assets are at risk and you or a family member have worked too hard to simply lose the money on the cost of long term care and you're looking to save the family assets legally, ethically and strategically AND make sure you and your loved ones get needed care, contact Platinum today!

 We publish information like this every week.
-Join over 50,000 Platinum Benefit Subscribers and get fresh content delivered directly to your email inbox.
-At Platinum Benefit you'll get nothing but results driven application services with a hyper focus on asset protection as directed by appropriate legal counsel.
+Join over 50,000 Platinum Benefits subscribers and get fresh content delivered directly to your email inbox.
+At Platinum Benefits you'll get nothing but the best results-driven application service with a hyper focus on asset protection as directed by appropriate legal counsel.

 The Florida Medicaid program provides medical coverage for Florida residents who meet the program's eligibility requirements.
 Once an individual is approved for Medicaid in Florida medical bills will be paid, primarily by Medicaid.

-These bills include not just nursing home care, but also hospital stays, home health care, home and community based services, hospice, transportation, dental and vision care, community behavioral health, and prescription medications.
-(Although in some cases, Medicare coverage may overlap this coverage).
+These bills include not only nursing home care, but also hospital stays, home health care, home and community-based services, hospice, transportation, dental and vision care, community behavioral health, and prescription medications. (although in some cases, Medicare coverage may overlap this coverage).